TChoy04/personal-website/README.md

 To-Do List:
-- Convert css to tailwind
+- Maybe try to incorporate SASS?
+Not really needed-
 - Convert JSX to TSX (TypeScript)